· · ·

 Prepare the Mongolian Sauce

 Prepare the sauce in a medium mixing bowl.
-Combine the low sodium soy sauce, beef broth, brown sugar, rice vinegar, hoisin sauce, minced garlic, cornstarch, sriracha sauce, ground ginger, red pepper flakes, and freshly ground black pepper.
+Pour into the bowl.
+Add to that the soy sauce, beef broth, brown sugar, rice vinegar, hoisin sauce, oyster sauce, minced garlic, cornstarch, sesame oil, sriracha sauce, ground ginger, red pepper flakes, and freshly ground black pepper.
 Whisk until the cornstarch has dissolved and is well blended.

 Heat the same skillet on medium heat, then add the sauce mixture, scraping up any fond with a wooden spoon or spurtle.
 Continue cooking and stirring until the sauce thickens, about 10-12 minutes.